dentemple/dentemple.com/docs/resume/work-experience.md

 ---

-> **Fullstack, "Software Engineer"** | 2019 - 2020
+> **Full Stack Software Engineer** | 2019 - 2020

-For BentoBox’s CMS and hospitality website builder.

-Responsibilities included: Building new pages and components from feature requests and design boards and writing Python scripts to log data and build reports.

-Projects worked on: A B2B dashboard using Javascript/React on Python/Django REST Framework.
+Responsibilities included building new React/Redux UI components for a B2B dashboard, writing Python with Django REST framework to create new serializers, models, and API endpoints, and creating new Celery tasks to log errors and track reports

 | Category | Skills |
 | --- | --- |